rimar/wifi-location-changer/README.md

 ## macOS Compatibility and Security

-### macOS Tahoe 26.0+ Support
+### macOS Sequoia 15.0+ Support
-This version includes support for macOS Tahoe 26.0+ by using the Shortcuts app to detect Wi-Fi SSIDs when traditional methods fail.
+This version includes support for macOS Sequoia 15.0+ by using the Shortcuts app to detect Wi-Fi SSIDs when traditional methods fail.
 The script automatically falls back to legacy methods if Shortcuts is not available.

-**Note:** macOS 26.0+ has enhanced privacy protections that may prevent automatic SSID detection.
+**Note:** macOS 15.0+ has enhanced privacy protections that may prevent automatic SSID detection.
 If you see `Privacy Protected` or `<redacted>` in the configuration tool, you can still manually configure SSID mappings.
 For automatic detection, create a Shortcuts app shortcut named "Current Wi-Fi".

 ### How To Create "Current Wi-Fi" Shortcut: